Skudenes Municipality

 Skudenes is a former municipality in Rogaland county, Norway.
-It was part of the traditional district of Haugaland.
-The 68 km2 municipality existed from 1838 until its dissolution in 1965.
+The 67.5 km2 municipality existed from 1838 until its dissolution in 1965.
+The area is now part of Karmøy Municipality in the traditional district of Haugaland.
 The administrative centre was the town of Skudeneshavn (which technically was a separate municipality).
-The municipality originally encompassed land that is now part of the municipalities of Bokn and Karmøy.
-It included the southern part of the island of Karmøy and the three islands to the east: Vestre Bokn, Austre Bokn, and Ognøya.
-In 1849, the three smaller islands were separated to form Bokn municipality.

-Today, the Skudenes area refers to the southern part of Karmøy island.
-In 2009, there were about 3,226 inhabitants.
+Notable villages in the municipality included Sandve and Ferkingstad.
+Since 1965, the name Skudenes refers to the southern part of Karmøy island.